Classification: Monoclonal Antibody

-Ipilimumab is given intravenously (directly into a vein) over 90 minutes.
+Ipilimumab is given intravenously (directly into a vein).
 The actual dose is based on your body size and will be determined by your healthcare provider.
 How often you receive the medication depends on the type of cancer you have and if you experience side effects.

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.

 Tell your care team about all your medical conditions, including those that are autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.

 There are a number of things you can do to manage the side effects of ipilimumab.
 Talk to your care team about these recommendations.
 They can help you decided what will work best for you.
 These are some of the most common or important side effects: